Zubenna/private-events/README.md

 ```
 rails db:migrate
 ```
-Populate attendees with the following command
+Populate the database with the following command rails db:seed
 ```
+You may also populate attendees with the following command from console.

 example
 e = Event.find(1)
 u = User.find(1)